Rhinanthus minor: Effects on plant community structure

 Yellow rattle can change the structure of plant communities through its parasitism.
 Vulnerability to attack varies across host taxa, with forbs developing lignified barriers to obstruct the parasite.

 Research, including that at the UK's Centre for Ecology and Hydrology, has shown that encouraging it to grow in hay meadows greatly increases biodiversity, by restricting grass growth and thereby allowing other species to thrive.
 As of 2021 a majority of studies had found positive or neutral effects of the introduction of Rhinanthus spp. on grassland species richness and diversity, with most finding a negative effect on grasses.

 Conservation status

 Rhinanthus minor is found in low-lying fields with poor quality soil.
 It is currently not under threat; as such it is rated as of Least Concern (LC).

 Being an annual, it is not found in regularly mown or grazed grassland where the seeds are not provided with an opportunity to spread over the ground.
 The lack of a seed bank for yellow rattle means that it depends on seed produced from plants during the previous year.

 Pasture and hay field infestation

-In the northeastern United States, yellow rattle is considered a pest, as it decreases crop yields of grass and hay.
+In the northeastern United States, yellow rattle is considered a pest, as it directly decreases crop yields of grass and hay through its parasitism.
 Where the plant is found to have infested farmland it has to be suppressed; non-herbicidal strategies for removing it include the application of wood ash and sawdust on affected pastures.